 - CBD Flower: looks like marijuana flower but has very little THC.
 Legal CBD flower from hemp will have .3% or less THC.

-- CBD RSO: RSO stands for: Rick Simpson Oil- a concentrated form of cannabis oil (different from oil tinctures) popular for cancer.
-This too- can be derived from hemp and/or marijuana.
+- CBD RSO: RSO stands for: Rick Simpson Oil-a concentrated form of cannabis oil (different from oil tinctures) popular for cancer.
+This too can be derived from hemp and/or cannabis.